B1NARYY/Banking_system/README.md

 | `AR` | Remove an account (if balance is 0) | `AR 12345/192.168.1.100` → `AR` |
 | `BA` | Get total bank balance | `BA` → `BA 100000` |
 | `BN` | Get total number of clients | `BN` → `BN 5` |

+If you want to list all accounts, run mainConsole.py, and they will be displayed in the console.

 ---